‘La Llorona’ movie promotion with Mexican healers draws fire

 Andrew Chesnut, the Bishop Walter F. Sullivan Chair in Catholic Studies at Virginia Commonwealth University and a scholar who has studied spiritual practices in Mexico, called the movie promotion “reprehensible” and harmful.

-“It will only serve to further stigmatize curanderismo as something to be feared,” Chesnut said.
+“It will only serve to further stigmatize curanderismo as something to be feared” since it’s associated with a scary movie, Chesnut said.
 “That’s dangerous, especially because of the climate that Mexican immigrants face right now.”

 Russell Contreras is a member of The Associated Press’ race and ethnicity team.
 Follow him on Twitter at http://twitter.com/russcontreras